Coupled-channel treatment of $^7\mathrm{Li}(n,\gamma)^8\mathrm{Li}$ in effective field theory: Interaction

 The second halo EFT with excited $^7\mathrm{Li}^\star$ core (EFT$_\star$) can be described with the Lagrangian

 Here the $C_\star$ field represents the excited $^7\mathrm{Li}^\star$ core with excitation energy $E_\star=0.47761$ MeV~\cite{Tilley:2002}.
-There are a few other differences with the previous halo EFT without excited core in Eq.~(\ref{eq:EFT}).
+There are a few other differences with the previous \EFTg ~in Eq.~(\ref{eq:EFT}).
 In this theory, we have the additional scattering channels $^3S_1^\star$, $^3P_2^\star$, and $^3P_1^\star$ involving the $C_\star$ field.
-We also allow for the possibility of mixing between channels which is induced by the off-diagonal terms in the dimer field $\chi^{(\zeta)}_{[j]}$ (inverse) propagators.
-The couplings $\Pi^{(\zeta\zeta')}$ and $t^{(\zeta\zeta')}$ can again be related to scattering phase shifts if available.
+We also allow for the possibility of mixing between channels which is induced by the off-diagonal terms in the dimer field $\chi^{(\zeta)}_{[j]}$ (inverse) propagator matrix.
+The $^1P_1^\star$ channel does not contribute to the capture through E1 transition but can be included in the coupled-channel calculation of the $p$-wave $1^+$ bound state.
+The couplings $\Pi^{(\zeta\zeta')}$ and $t^{(\zeta\zeta')}$ can be related to scattering phase shifts if available.
 The generic index $\zeta$ is used to represent all the channels, and one has to appropriately consider interactions only in the relevant channels as discussed below.
-We associate a low-momentum scale $\gamma_\Delta=\sqrt{2\mu E_\star}\approx\SI{28.0}{\mega\eV}\sim Q$ with the excited core~\cite{Zhang:2013kja}.
+A low-momentum scale $\gamma_\Delta=\sqrt{2\mu E_\star}\approx\SI{28.0}{\mega\eV}\sim Q$ is associated with the excited core~\cite{Zhang:2013kja}.

-We consider mixing in three pairs of channels: $^3S_1$-$^3S_1^\star$, $^3P_1$-$^3P_1^\star$ and $^3P_2$-$^3P_2^\star$.
-However the formalism can be extended to other scattering channels as well.
+We present coupled-channel calculations for mixing in $^3S_1$-$^3S_1^\star$ and $^3P_2$-$^3P_2^\star$ below.
+However, the formalism can be extended to other scattering channels as well.
 One could do the same to include mixing between all $S=1$ and $S=2$ $p$-wave channels.
-However, given that capture in the $S=2$ channel is 4 times that in the $S=1$ channel~\cite{Abov:1962,Conner:1959,Gulko:1968}, any possible mixing between the different spin channels would be subleading, and beyond the order considered in this work.
+We discuss later in subsection \ref{sec:PwaveMix} our particular choice of $p$-wave mixing and the consequence of alternatively mixing all the possible $p$-wave channels such as $^5P_1$-$^3P_1$-$^3P_1^\star$-$^1P_1^\star$ of the $1^+$ excited state.